maxtue/ApartmentListings/README.md

 ## Main python packages used
  - Webscraper: BeautifulSoup4 and Requests
- - Data analysis: Pandas and Matplotlib
+ - Data analysis: numpy, pandas, matplotlib and scikit-learn!
- - For a full list check the Pipfile!

 ## Tests
 to be implemented